East Saharan montane xeric woodlands: Location and description

 The ecoregion covers the higher elevations of the Ennedi Plateau and the Ouaddaï Highlands of eastern Chad and the extinct volcano system Jebel Marra in Darfur, western Sudan.
 These mountain ranges rise above the semi-desert sahelian Acacia savanna at the southern edge of the Sahara Desert.
 The ecoregion covers an area of 27,900 km2.
 The summer rains are irregular, even more so in Chad than on Jebel Marra, which has two crater lakes.

 Flora

 Plant life includes many species typical of the sahel belt including Ammania gracilis, the grass Panicum laetum, the forb Chrozophora brocchiana and the herbs Farsetia stenoptera, Indigofera senegalensis and Tephrosia gracilipes.
 One classic element of the natural flora was Laperrine's Olive (Olea europaea laperrinei).

 Fauna

-Water from mountain streams makes the area an important habitat for wildlife such as a numbered of threatened antelope species such as addax (Addax nasomaculatus), Dama gazelle (Gazella dama), Dorcas gazelle (Gazella dorcas) and Red-fronted gazelle (Gazella rufifrons).
+Water from mountain streams makes the area an important habitat for wildlife such as a number of threatened antelope species such as addax (Addax nasomaculatus), Dama gazelle (Gazella dama), Dorcas gazelle (Gazella dorcas) and Red-fronted gazelle (Gazella rufifrons).
 Endemic species include the Arid Thicket Rat (Grammomys aridulus) from Jebel Marra.
 The mountains are home to birds of both Eurasia and Africa, species include Nubian bustard (Neotis nuba) and Cinereous Vulture (Aegypius monachus).